What is a “Place”?

 A Place is a collection of data about a location—ranging from mapping location information, such as its name, address and GPS coordinates, to details about its amenities, truck entrances and exits, parking, hours of operation, and more.

-Trimble MAPS maintains an ever-growing Places database that includes more than 65,000 commercial locations across North America that serve the transportation industry.
+Trimble MAPS maintains an ever-growing Places database that includes millions of commercial locations across North America that serve the transportation industry.
 These Places include everything from distribution centers and manufacturing facilities to truck stops and Walmart overnight parking locations.

 What’s the difference between a Place and a Point of Interest (POI)?